 Annuity vs drawdown — the UK comparison.

 Two ways to turn a pension pot into retirement income.
 One guarantees a fixed amount for life.
 The other keeps your money invested and lets you choose how much to take.
 Neither is inherently better — the right answer depends on circumstances that vary from person to person.
+There is no universally correct answer; this guide walks through the factors but does not make a personal recommendation.

 What annuities guarantee (and what they don't)